 “I have not received any mail from you for some time… there is a terrible longing for some dear words from home at Christmas, but there are more important things at present.
 We are men who know how to bear everything.
 The main thing is that you and the children are all right.
 Don’t worry about me; nothing can happen to me any longer.
 Today I have made my peace with God… I give you all my love and a thousand kisses – I love you to my last breath.
 Affectionate kisses for the children.
 Be dear children and remember your father.”

 -Karl Binder, Deputy Chief Quartermaster, 305.Infanterie-Division

-On the evening before the Holy Day, in a hut which was still fairly intact, eleven soldiers celebrated in quiet worship.
+On the evening before the Holy Day, in a hut, which was still fairly intact, eleven soldiers celebrated in quiet worship.
 It was not easy to find them in the herd of the doubting, hopeless, and disappointed.
-But those I found came happily and with a glad and open heart. it was a strange congregation which assembled to celebrate the birthday of the Christ-child.
+But those I found came happily and with a glad and open heart.
+It was a strange congregation that assembled to celebrate the birthday of the Christ-child.
 There are many altars in the wide world, but surely none poorer than ours here.
-Yestreday the box still held anti-aircraft shells; today my hand spread over it the field-grey tunic of a comrade whose eyes I closed last Friday in this very room.
+Yesterday the box still held anti-aircraft shells; today my hand spread over it the field-grey tunic of a comrade whose eyes I closed last Friday in this very room.
 I wrote to his wife a letter of consolation.
 May God protect her.”